Security Monitoring prerequisites

 Caution

-Please note that NAVER Cloud Platform does not guarantee the quality of Anti-virus on kernel versions that aren't on the list of supported kernel versions for each operating system.
+Note that NAVER Cloud Platform does not guarantee the quality of Anti-Virus on kernel versions that aren't on the list of supported kernel versions for each operating system.

-• When unintentional billing may occur: please be aware of the following cases.
+• When unintentional billing may occur, be aware of the following cases:

-• When creating servers with a virtual server (VM) image: if you create a server with a virtual server image where an Anti-virus agent is installed, then the Anti-virus agent is automatically installed on the created server and is subject to billing.
-Therefore, to prevent unintentional billing caused by Anti-virus in VMs, make sure to use a virtual server image with the Anti-virus agent deleted.
+• When creating servers with a virtual server (VM) image: if you create a server with a virtual server image where an Anti-Virus agent is installed, the Anti-Virus agent is automatically installed on the created server and is subject to billing.
+Therefore, to prevent unintentional billing caused by Anti-Virus in VMs, make sure to use a virtual server image with the Anti-Virus Agent deleted.

-• Classic When creating Auto Scaling in the environment: if you create a server with an Auto Scaling virtual server image where an Anti-virus agent is installed, then the Anti-virus agent is automatically installed on the created server and is subject to billing.
-Therefore, to prevent unintentional billing caused by Anti-virus on servers, make sure to use a virtual server image with the Anti-virus agent deleted.
+• When creating Auto Scaling in the Classic environment: if you create a server with an Auto Scaling virtual server image where an Anti-Virus Agent is installed, the Anti-Virus Agent is automatically installed on the created server and is subject to billing.
+Therefore, to prevent unintentional billing caused by Anti-Virus on servers, make sure to use a virtual server image with the Anti-Virus agent deleted.

 VPC

-• Available only for services using Application Load Balancer: WAF configures and provides a separate WAF platform for each customer with the reverse proxy method.
+• Provided only for services using Application Load Balancer: WAF organizes and provides a separate WAF platform for each user.
 WAF provides secured monitoring for HTTP/HTTPS traffic.
-Therefore, it is only available for HTTP/HTTPS services that uses Application Load Balancer.
+Therefore, it is only available for HTTP/HTTPS services that use Application Load Balancer.

 • Existence of service domain: to use the WAF service, CNAME of the customer service domain needs to be modified to the information of the WAF Load Balancer domain to direct the traffic to WAF.
 Thus, you can request subscription to the service only if you have a service domain.